awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudwatch-sns-notifications.md

 # Tutorial: Set up a CloudWatch Events rule to receive email notifications for pipeline state changes<a name="tutorials-cloudwatch-sns-notifications"></a>

 After you set up a pipeline in AWS CodePipeline, you can set up a CloudWatch Events rule to send notifications whenever there are changes to the execution state of your pipelines, or in the stages or actions in your pipelines\.
-For more information on using CloudWatch Events to set up notifications for pipeline state changes, see [Detect and react to changes in pipeline state with Amazon CloudWatch Events](detect-state-changes-cloudwatch-events.md)\.
+For more information on using CloudWatch Events to set up notifications for pipeline state changes, see [Monitoring CodePipeline events](detect-state-changes-cloudwatch-events.md)\.

 In this tutorial, you configure a notification to send an email when a pipeline's state changes to FAILED\.
 This tutorial uses an input transformer method when creating the CloudWatch Events rule\.
 It transforms the message schema details to deliver the message in human\-readable text\.